dokku/dokku-letsencrypt/README.md

 For Dockerfile deploys - as well as those via `git:from-image` - Dokku will determine which ports a container exposes (using `EXPOSE`) and will proxy them on the same port numbers on the host.
 If the Dockerfile exposes another port than 443, then HTTPS port 443 **needs to be manually configured** using the `dokku ports:*` commands in order for certificate validation and browsing to the app via HTTPS to work.

+The HTTP-01 challenge used by Let's Encrypt also needs the app to be reachable on port 80.
+When `letsencrypt:enable` runs and the app's proxy port-map has no `http:80:*` entry, the plugin will inject one automatically using the container port from the first existing `http:*:*` (or `https:*:*`) mapping, so the ACME challenge can be served from nginx.
+The new mapping is persisted so subsequent renewals do not need to re-add it.
+If no `http` or `https` mapping exists at all, `letsencrypt:enable` exits with an error pointing to `dokku ports:add` instead of issuing a request that would fail at the ACME server.
+DNS-01 deployments skip this check because they do not depend on a port 80 listener.

 A full workflow for creating a new Dockerfile/Image-based deployment (assuming the app is listening/exposed on port 5555) with `dokku-letsencrypt` would be:

 1. Create a new app `myapp` in dokku and push to the `dokku@myhost.com` remote.